-Although Elizabeth Robins and Octavia Wilberforce disapproved of Kitty Marion's arson campaign they used their 15th century farmhouse at Backsettown, near Henfield, as a hospital and helped her recover from her various spells in prison and the physical effects of going on hunger strike.
-On 31st May 1914, with the help of Mary Leigh, escaped to Paris.
+Elizabeth Robins disapproved of Kitty Marion's arson campaign but she wrote a circular letter to over 100 leading figures asking them to bring an end to these force-feedings.
+(31) Robins and Octavia Wilberforce used their 15th century farmhouse at Backsettown, near Henfield, as a hospital and helped her recover from her various spells in prison and the physical effects of going on hunger strike.
+On 31st May 1914, with the help of Mary Leigh, she escaped to Paris.
+(32)

 The British government declared war on Germany on 4th August 1914.
 Two days later, Millicent Fawcett, the leader of the NUWSS declared that the organization was suspending all political activity until the conflict was over.
 Fawcett supported the war effort but she refused to become involved in persuading young men to join the armed forces.
 The WSPU took a different view to the war.
 It was a spent force with very few active members.
 According to Martin Pugh, the WSPU were aware "that their campaign had been no more successful in winning the vote than that of the non-militants whom they so freely derided".
 (33)